ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Experiments

 \subsection{Analysis of Some Configurations}

-\emph{1) Hyperparameter $\gamma$}: As mentioned in Section \uppercase\expandafter{\romannumeral3}-C, the hyperparameter $\gamma$ controls the weight of pixel loss and texture loss in the loss function.
+\emph{1) Hyperparameter $\gamma$}: As mentioned in Section III.C, the hyperparameter $\gamma$ controls the weight of the pixel and texture losses in the loss function.
 Based on our experience, we set $\gamma$ to 0.5, 0.75, and 1.0.
-Fig.~\ref{fig16} displays the fusion images produced by ATFuse using different $\gamma$ values in the loss function.
-It can be seen that the output obtained with $\gamma=1.0$ exhibits clear texture details around the windows.
-Table~\ref{gaMa} presents an objective comparison of ATFuse using different $\gamma$ values.
-It is evident from the Table that setting $\gamma$ to 1.0 yields the best objective performance.
+Fig.~\ref{fig16} displays the fusion images produced by ATFusion using different $\gamma$ values in the loss function.
+It can be seen that the output obtained with $\gamma = 1.0$ exhibits clear texture details, see the green box in Figs.~\ref{fig16}(c)-(e).
+Tab.~\ref{gaMa} presents an objective comparison of ATFusion using different $\gamma$ values.
+It is evident from the table that setting $\gamma$ to 1.0 yields the best performance.

-\emph{2) Number of Feature Fusion Modules}: We assembled one DIIM and two ACIIMs into a single feature fusion module, as shown in Fig.~\ref{fig2} The number of feature fusion modules can be decided by inspecting the fusion performance through objective metrics.
-Table~\ref{moudleNumber} reports the quantitative fusion results by using various number of feature fusion modules.
-It can be seen that using one feature fusion module in the proposed framework achieves the best overall effect.
-Therefore, considering computational efficiency, one group of modules is suitable to fuse features.
+\emph{2) Numbers of Feature Fusion Modules}: We assembled one DIIM and two ACIIMs into a single feature fusion module, as shown in Fig.~\ref{framework}.
+The number of feature fusion modules can be decided by inspecting the fusion performance through objective metrics.
+Fig.~\ref{fig17} displays the fusion images produced by ATFusion using various numbers of feature fusion modules.
+It can be seen that using one feature fusion module in the proposed framework achieves the best overall effect, see the green and red boxes in Figs.~\ref{fig17}(c)-(e).
+Besides, Tab.~\ref{moudleNumber} reports the quantitative fusion results by using various numbers of feature fusion modules.
+We get the best results using one fusion model.